terrimporter/SCVURL_rbcL_metabarcode_pipeline/README.md

 3. The pipeline also requires the RDP classifier for the taxonomic assignment step.
 Although the RDP classifier v2.2 is available through conda, a newer v2.12 is available form SourceForge at https://sourceforge.net/projects/rdp-classifier/ .
 Download it and take note of where the classifier.jar file is as this needs to be added to config.yaml .

 The RDP classifier comes with the training sets to classify 16S, fungal ITS and fungal LSU rDNA sequences.
-To classify rbcL cpDNA sequences, obtain the COI classifier v4 reference set from GitHub https://github.com/terrimporter/rbcLClassifier .
+To classify rbcL cpDNA sequences, obtain the rbcL Classifier v1 reference set from GitHub https://github.com/terrimporter/rbcLClassifier .
 Take note of where the rRNAclassifier.properties file is as this needs to be added to the config.yaml .

 ```linux